amzn/amzn-drivers/kernel/linux/ena/README.rst

 This comes with the penalty of reducing the number of LLQ entries in the TX queue by 2 (i.e. from 1024 to 512).

-This feature is supported from EC2 4th generation instance-types.
+This feature is supported from EC2 Nitro v2 instance-types.

-**Note:** Starting from ``2.9.0g`` release, large LLQ is enabled by default on all EC2 6th generation instance-types and on.
+**Note:** Starting from ``2.9.0g`` release, large LLQ is enabled by default on all EC2 Nitro v4 instance-types and on.
 Due to HW limitations, enabling large LLQ implies that the TX queue size is reduced to 512.
-Starting from EC2 7th generation instance-types, the Tx queue size may be increased back to 1024 while large LLQ is enabled by invoking the relevant ``ethtool`` commands.
+Starting from EC2 Nitro v5 instance-types, the Tx queue size may be increased back to 1024 while large LLQ is enabled by invoking the relevant ``ethtool`` commands.

 Large LLQ configuration